Simsen3142/EasyVision/opencv/sources/doc/tutorials/introduction/table_of_content_introduction.markdown

     _Author:_ Ana Huamán

     We will learn how to save an Image in OpenCV...plus a small conversion to grayscale

--   @subpage tutorial_biicode

-    _Compatibility:_ \> OpenCV 2.4

-    _Author:_ biicode

-    We will learn how to setup and use OpenCV in Mac OS X, Linux and Windows

 -   @subpage tutorial_documentation